DOBSON FOOTBALL BOOSTER CLUB

 C. 2nd Vice President: The main duties of the 2nd Vice President will be to serve as the Fundraising Chair Person.

 E. Treasurer: The Treasurer shall have charge and custody of and be responsible for all funds and/or securities of the Booster Club, receive/give receipts for money due and payable to the Booster Club from any source, and deposit all such monies in the name of the Booster Club in such banks, trust companies and other depositories as selected by the Executive Board and in general perform all duties incident to the office of Treasurer.
 The Treasurer will make deposits or appoint another Board of Directors member to make a deposit, however the responsibility of maintaining an account of transactions belongs to the Treasurer.
+Deposits are expected to be made within 48 hours of collection.

 C. If at any time the membership becomes deadlocked on a subject or event and the next meeting becomes unruly, the President may then table the subject or event until the next meeting and call for the Executive Board to have a special meeting to further discuss and research the matter before the next meeting.
 The Executive Board may then choose to bring the subject back to the membership for reconsideration, or to avoid further complications the Executive Board, in the best interest of the membership, may rule on the subject or event.